CML's Leadership Role in Professional Development

 CML has long been recognized as a leader in professional development for media literacy, especially in the United States.
 Among the Center's contributions are:

-- Pioneering workshops and seminars, including the acclaimed community education programs such as Project SMARTArt, Beyond Blame: Challenging Violence in the Media. and A Recipe for Action: Deconstructing Food Advertising.
+CML offers pioneering workshops and seminars, including the acclaimed community education programs such as Project SMARTArt, Beyond Blame: Challenging Violence in the Media. and A Recipe for Action: Deconstructing Food Advertising.
 These programs have been recognized by California Healthy Kids, a resource clearinghouse, as high-quality curriculum for both in-school and after-school programs.

 This growing collection of tools and resources, originally released in 2002, utilizes CML's basic framework for inquiry-based media education.
 Ideal for introductory workshops, teacher training, or community/parent education, it includes a host of books, curricula, assessments, and professional development modules.
 CML's Trilogy addresses Change Management, Deconstruction and Construction -- the essential elements for introducing a media literacy program.
 Additions and changes are made to the Kit on a regular basis.

 Practical, real-world, funded projects designed and implemented by CML provide living laboratories to demonstrate how media literacy integrates across the curriculum.
 Working closely with teachers to discover and meet their classroom needs, these projects allow for testing and refinement of how media literacy can be used to meet state education standards and deliver literacy skills for the 21st Century.
 They also show how embedding the inquiry-based framework from the MediaLit Kit creates a sound pedagogical foundation for both curriculum development specialists and teachers.

-- Contributions to Public Policy Debates.
+- CML contributes to Public Policy Debates.
 CML is often active in initiating and responding to public policy issues of interest to the media literacy field.
 Whether presenting at the National Conference of the Office of Safe and Drug Free Schools, a division of the U.S. Dept. of Education, providing an information session on media literacy to policy makers or responding to requests for information from the Federal Communications Commission, CML is a recognized national expert.
 Internationally, CML has participated in forums throughout the world -- Asia, the Middle East, South America and Europe.
 This e-book is an example of the types of information and recommendations that CML is called upon to provide.
-Tessa Jolls presented at the first information session on media literacy at the U.S. Dept. of Education, and on "The Impact of Technology on Character Education" at a U.S. Dept. of Education Symposium on Character Education in Washington, D.C.
+For example, Tessa Jolls presented at the first information session on media literacy at the U.S. Dept. of Education, and on "The Impact of Technology on Character Education" at a U.S. Dept. of Education Symposium on Character Education in Washington, D.C.
 Aug.
 18, 2008.

 CML has actively contributed to intellectual evolution of media literacy in the U.S., first through the publishing of early articles in Media&Values magazine and writings of founder Elizabeth Thoman, CML president Tessa Jolls and CML's professional staff.
 This thought leadership is further reflected in CML's historical archives, in the foundational articles on media literacy listed on this site, and in CML's extensive library, possibly the most comprehensive reference library in the U.S. The Voices of Media Literacy project features first-person interviews with 20 founders of the media literacy field, active internationally prior to 1990.
 The working familiarity with these many resources provide a sound theoretical basis for projects such as the MediaLit Kit and all work that CML does.